jake-miles/grammar-py/README.md

 subtraction = AllOf([expr, Token("-"), expr])
 ```

+`Lazy` is a special `Grammar` that wraps another Grammar and delegates
+everything to it, but it doesn't obtain the wrapped `Grammar` until it's
+parsing input, i.e. after the referenced `Grammar` has been defined.
-`Lazy` is a special `Grammar` that takes a lambda that produces the real `Grammar`.
+To that end, its constructor takes a lambda that produces the wrapped `Grammar`.
 It delegates the parsing to and returns the results of that `Grammar`.
 So the
-wrapped Grammar is only referred to during parsing, not beforehand, and there's no
-problem when python parses the file.

 ## The Grammar types